varigence/docs/bimlflex/reference-documentation/settings/DvDefaultSchema.md

 # Default Schema

-The default schema to use for the Data Vault.
+The default schema to use for the Data Vault in the Accelerator.

 Notes: